arkency/posts/posts/2017-10-19-relative-testing-vs-absolute-testing.md

 If you have an experience with [mutation testing](/2015/06/how-good-are-your-ruby-tests-testing-your-tests-with-mutant/) you know that it routinely checks for off-by-one errors by mutating numbers in your code to a bigger or lower number and checking whether the code fails.

 But if you mutate `BIG_VALUE` to `BIG_VALUE -1` or `BIG_VALUE +1` the code still works and no test fails.
 All of those values are as good as any other.
 What does it mean?
-I have not explanation for my test why I want this number over other number.
+I have no explanation for my tests why I want this number over another number.

 What am I missing?
 One absolute test.